provenance-io/provenance/CONTRIBUTING.md

 You can then monitor the Github actions for the repo and also watch for the new release page to be created.

 #### 4. PR the .x Branch Back to Main

+TODO: Update this with new details involving the .changelog directory.

 This PR should update the `CHANGELOG.md` and contain any changes applied to the `.x` branch but not yet in `main`.
 It should NOT contain the `RELEASE_CHANGELOG.md` file.